(Updated July 2023)

 Since 2004, Global Leadership Adventures has offered programs abroad for teens and high schoolers combining community service with experiential learning and adventure.
 With an emphasis on safety – outlined in GLA’s five-point safety system – this organization sends thousands of travelers worldwide each year on projects ranging from public health to community development, and beyond.
 And as a leader in youth development, Global Leadership Adventures’ co-founder was recognized by President Obama for making a positive impact in Africa.
 Global Leadership Adventures has several different programs open right now for volunteering in Costa Rica, including Spanish immersion, environmental conservation, teaching, and more.

 Another impactful program you can sign up for to volunteer in Costa Rica is GLA’s initiative for children, where you’ll help improve the quality of life for children in some of the country’s poorest communities.
 As a volunteer, you will help build a playground, refurbish a soccer field, beautify a library, and much more.
 Through hands-on learning, you’ll visit a recycling center to learn about sustainability, spend time on a family-operated farm, and visit a wildlife sanctuary.
 And for the adventure side of your trip, you will explore the rainforest, go hiking and horseback riding, and much more.
-This program lasts two to three weeks, and starts at $3,499 – learn more and sign up here.
+This program lasts two to three weeks, learn more and sign up here.

 Founded in 1998, Global Vision International (GVI) offers a wide variety of meaningful volunteer and intern abroad programs worldwide.
 More than 24,000 volunteers have traveled with GVI to Africa, Asia, Latin America, and beyond to provide hands-on support for communities in need.
 By volunteering with GVI, you know you’ll make a difference: this award-winning organization partners with NGOs both large and small to provide local solutions to local needs, with help from volunteers like you.